Geometrization of the local Langlands correspondence: Etale sheaves on strata

 inducing a similar sequence on Banach--Colmez spaces.
 This reduces us to the case $\mathcal E=\mathcal O_{X_S}(\tfrac 1n)$ for some $n$ (as then pullback under $\BC(\mathcal O_{X_S}(\tfrac 1r)^m)\to S$ is fully faithful, as is pullback under $\BC(\mathcal O_{X_S}(\tfrac 1r)^m)\to S'=\BC(\mathcal E)$).
 In that case, $\BC(\mathcal E)$ is a $1$-dimensional perfectoid open unit ball over $S$ by Proposition~\ref{prop:standardbanachcolmez}~(iv), in particular cohomologically smooth.
 It suffices to see that $Rf^!$ is fully faithful, for which it suffices that for all $A\in D_\et(S,\Lambda)$, the adjunction map

 is an equivalence.
 But note that both $Rf_!$ and $Rf^!$ commute with any base change by \cite[Proposition 22.19, Proposition 23.12]{ECoD}.
-Thus, we may by passage to stalks reduce to the case $S=\Spa(C,C^+)$ where $C$ is a complete algebraically closed nonarchimedean field and $C^+\subset C$ an open and bounded valuation subring, and in fact we only need to check the statement on global sections.
+Thus, we may by passage to stalks reduce to the case $S=\Spa(C,C^+)$ where $C$ is a complete algebraically closed nonarchimedean field and $C^+\subset C$ an open and bounded valuation subring, and (as we reduced to the stalk) we only need to check the statement on global sections.
 If the stalk of $A$ at the closed point $s\in S$ is zero, then the same holds true for $Rf_!
 Rf^!
 A$ as $Rf^!
-A$ agrees with $f^\ast A$ up to twist, so this follows from proper base change, \cite[Theorem 19.2]{ECoD}.
+A$ agrees with $f^\ast A$ up to twist, so this follows from the commutation of $Rf_!$ with extension by zero.
 This allows us to reduce to the case that $A$ is constant, and then as both $Rf^!$ and $Rf_!$ commute with all direct sums, even to the case $A=\Lambda$.
-Thus, we are reduced to the computation of the cohomology of the perfectoid open unit disc.
+Thus, we are reduced to the computation of the cohomology of the perfectoid open unit disc, which is known.

 The case of negative Banach--Colmez spaces follows by taking an exact sequence